 What is a Charitable Remainder Annuity Trust (CRAT)?
-If you’re looking for a way to provide an income to yourself or another loved one over an extended period of time while ultimately supporting your favorite nonprofit organizations, a Charitable Remainder Annuity Trust may be a useful estate planning tool for you.
+If you’re looking for a way to provide an income to yourself or another loved one over an extended period while ultimately supporting your favorite nonprofit organizations, a Charitable Remainder Annuity Trust may be a useful estate planning tool for you.

-What is a Charitable Remainder Annuity Trust?
+Definition of a Charitable Remainder Annuity Trust

 A Charitable Remainder Annuity Trust (or CRAT) is a type of gift transaction in which a donor (aka “grantor”, “trustor”, or “benefactor”) contributes assets to an irrevocable trust.
 After creation, the trust can’t be altered, nor can additional contributions be made to the trust.

 The trust pays a fixed income in the form of an annuity to one or more beneficiaries either until the donor dies or after a set period not to exceed 20 years.
 The annuity value is a fixed percentage of the original value of the trust assets and must be no less than 5% and no more than 50%.

 When the trust dissolves, any remaining assets in the trust are donated to one or more named beneficiaries, which may be public charities or private foundations.

 You can fund a charitable remainder annuity trust with the following types of assets:

 - Some types of closely held company stock (but NOT S-Corp stock)

 There is another type of Charitable Remainder Trust called a Charitable Remainder Unitrust (or CRUT).
 A CRUT distributes a fixed percentage based on the balance of the trust assets, which are revalued annually.
 Unlike a CRAT, a CRUT allows the donor to make additional contributions after initial funding.